AUGUST RETREAT: EARLY BIRD PRICING IS NOW OPEN (SAVE 20%)

 I'm writing this bio from Colombia, so grateful for how far a little self-love can carry you.

 At Maya, I'll be sharing what actually helped me — guided meditation, expressive art, and breathwork.
+Not as someone who has arrived, but as someone still walking the path.

 SAGUNA